-- Streams that are intended to be sent redundantly can be identified by a "redundancy identifier" (to be defined, could be e.g. an attribute declaration) Bridges track redundant streams by their ID and the redundancy identifier - This "redundancy identifier" can be either set by talkers that want a redundant network structure to handle its stream redundantly (or that have redundant network interfaces themselves) or it can be set by a bridge (e.g. a bridge that implements a redundancy protocol and that has a redundancy-unaware talker on one of its ports) - Bridges produce (and consume) redundant stream registrations - Talker Advertise and Listener Ready PDU's are transmitted and received through ports in "Discarding" state.
-SRP does not follow the RSTP tree any more. - Stream frame transmission still terminates at discarding ports
+- Streams that are intended to be sent redundantly can be identified by a "redundancy identifier" (to be defined, could be e.g. an attribute declaration) → Bridges track redundant streams by their ID and the redundancy identifier - This "redundancy identifier" can be either set by talkers that want a redundant network structure to handle its stream redundantly (or that have redundant network interfaces themselves) or it can be set by a bridge (e.g. a bridge that implements a redundancy protocol and that has a redundancy-unaware talker on one of its ports) - Bridges produce (and consume) redundant stream registrations - Talker Advertise and Listener Ready PDU's are transmitted and received through ports in "Discarding" state.
+SRP does not follow the RSTP tree any more. - Multicast stream frames still terminate at discarding ports, like any other "regular payload frame" would.